davidherook/march-madness-2022/README.md

 # Kaggle March Madness 2022
-Predict the outcome for each game of the 2022 March Madness NCAA Tournament for the [competition hosted on Kaggle](https://www.kaggle.com/c/mens-march-mania-2022)
+Predict the outcome for each game of the 2022 March Madness NCAA Tournament for the [competition hosted on Kaggle](https://www.kaggle.com/c/mens-march-mania-2022).
+Final submission can be seen [in Tableau Public here](https://public.tableau.com/app/profile/david.herook/viz/MarchMachineLearningMania2022/Matchups).

 ## Getting Started